foreai-co/cj-action/README.md

 ## Inputs

 - `test_id`: ID of the test to be run.
-- `token`: Your secret token to access fore ai Critical Journey.
+- `service_account_key`: Your service account key to access fore ai Critical Journey.

 ## Outputs